 In the case that you have a client who abuses the kindness of your front line employees, you need to call a meeting to address those behaviors AND set boundaries between the customer and the company.
-If you’ve been in business long enough, you may be thinking of a client who demanded too much time, didn’t do what they were told, and expected more than they were willing to pay for.
+If you’ve been in business long enough, think of that client who did all of the following things:

 How is this a financial leader’s role?
-Employees need to feel like it’s okay to do so, and they won’t be punished for impacting the financial success of a company.
+Make employees feel like it’s okay to do so, and they won’t be punished for impacting the financial success of a company.
 Show your team the economics, and give them the power to push back against those unprofitable customers.

 Increase the Price for a Service

 Price is often one of the largest deciding factors for a prospective customer when deciding which firm they want to work with.
 It would only make sense that to make up for the hassle factor of unprofitable customers, you need to increase the price you are charging for your service.
 Chances are, if you find them difficult to deal with, your competitors do too and have adjusted their prices accordingly.
 To learn how to price for profit, download our Pricing for Profit Inspection Guide.